robjwells/circuitpython-waveshare-1602/README.md

 screen.write_at_position("tonight?", col=4, row=1)
 ```

-The `Screen.update` method clears the screen before writing, and can be
+The `Screen.update` method clears the screen before writing, and the screen can be
 cleared separately:

 ```python